 The main attack spells in the series are a slew of elements, commonly Ice (Bufu), Fire (Agi), Electricity (Zio) and Wind (Garu).
 There's also Force (Zan), Psychological (Psy), Nuclear (Frei), Earth (Magna/Tera), Gravity (Gry) and Water (Aqua).
 These basic elements have three tiers, basic (no suffix), medium (a variety of suffixes), and powerful (-dyne).
 Most of these can also have the Ma- prefix, which denotes that it hits the entire enemy party.
 Depending on the game's mechanics and the enemies at hand, this may or may not be desirable.

 The basic One-Hit Kill spells, Hama (Light) and Mudo (Darkness) can also have the Ma- prefix, with or without the -on suffix, which denotes a better chance of hitting the enemy.

 The basic healing spell, Dia, comes with two possible suffixes: -rama, more heal, and -rahan, full heal.
 The Ma- prefix comes back as Me-.

-The basic buff and debuff spells are only suffixes and prefixes: Taru- is physical attacks, Maka- is magical attacks, Raku- is defense, Sama- is magical defense, Suku- is speed, and De- removes stat changes.
-Buff -kaja, -nda is debuff.
+The basic buff and debuff spells are only suffixes and prefixes: Taru- is physical attacks, Maka- is magical attacks, Raku- is defense, Sama- is magical defense, Suku- is speed, and De- removes stat changes. -kaja stands for buffs, -unda or -nda are debuffs.
 Depending on the mechanics of the game, they may or may not affect the entire party.
 If the latter is true, however, they also make use of the Ma- prefix.